Land of Wine: Synopsis

 In a place far from the town lived a boy and a girl.
-The girl's name was Li Shan Xi.
+The girl's name was Lee Sun-hee.
 Her grandfather and father were selling traditional wine to earn money.
 They produce their own wine in a small shop.
-The boy's name was Xu Jun (Kim Jae Won).
-His parents, and Shan Xi's father and grandfather lived together.
+The boy's name was Suh Joon (Kim Jae Won).
+His parents, and Sun-hee's father and grandfather lived together.

-From childhood, Shan Xi and Xu Jun were friends.
-After a few years, as they grew up, Xu Jun became a naughty boy.
+From childhood, Sun-hee and Suh Joon were friends.
+After a few years, as they grew up, Suh Joon became a naughty boy.
 He always complained that he had no money to buy the things he wanted.
 He ran away from home to the town to find work.
-He promised Shan Xi that after he becomes rich he will want to live happily with Shan Xi.
-When he reached the town he worked as a waiter in a bar which belonged to the company of Shi Wang.
-The son of the owner was Dao Yi and his younger sister Ai Ling.
+He promised Sun-hee that after he becomes rich he will want to live happily with Sun-hee.
+When he reached the town he worked as a waiter in a bar which belonged to the company of Song Hoe-jang.
+The son of the owner was Do-il and his younger sister Ae-ryeong.